w3c/tdm-reservation-protocol/proposals/proposal-http-headers.md

 ## Implementing the proposal

-HTTP headers can easily be integrated by web servers like Apache (using mod_headers), reverse-proxies like nginx, or directly in source code driving the behavior of a web server (e.g. using Golang).
-This is made particularly easy if resources associated with given properties are gathered in specific locations.
+HTTP headers can easily be integrated by web servers like Apache (using mod_headers), reverse-proxies like nginx, or directly in the source code driving the behavior of a web server (e.g. using Golang).
+This is made particularly easy if the resources associated with given TDM properties are placed in specific locations.

 In Apache for instance, setting TDM-a to 0 for all resources contained in the directory "/path" is obtained via the directive: